 Genoveffa Vitale, Conductor, Eagles Repertory Percussion Ensemble

-Genoveffa Vitale is a local music educator in the Bethlehem Central School district and also gives master classes on four mallet marimba.
+Genoveffa Vitale has conducted the ESYO Repertory Eagles Percussion Ensemble since 2010.
+She has a private percussion studio and teaches elementary band, high school percussion lessons, and percussion ensemble in the Bethlehem Central School District.
+Genoveffa worked with the Jordan-Elbridge Marching Band and Indoor Drum Lines from 2000-2005 and the Mohonasen Marching Band from 2007-2009.
+She has given four mallet marimba clinics at SUNY OCC and SUNY Potsdam.
 She holds degrees from Onondaga Community College (A.A.S), SUNY Potsdam, Crane School of Music (B.M.E.), and Walden University (M.S.).
 While at Crane, Ms. Vitale won the Crane Concerto Competition, conducted and performed in the two percussion ensembles, and obtained a Performance Certificate in percussion.
-Ms. Vitale joined ESYO in 2010.

 Empire State Youth Chorale